itsroshanharry/itsroshanharry/README.md

 ## About Me
 - 👀 Exploring Web Development, Blockchain, and App Development realms.
-- 🌱Familiar with Full Stack web development.
+- 🌱 Familiar with Full Stack web development.
 - 💞️ Open to collaborating on exciting MERN stack projects.
 - 📫 Connect with me on [LinkedIn](https://www.linkedin.com/in/roshan-kumar-810a1626a/).